kacperkan/gesture-classifying-model/README.rst

 Letters order::

-     'abcdefghiklmnopqrstuvwxy' # alphabetical order for indices from 1 to 24 without
+     'abcdefghiklmnopqrstuvwxy' # alphabetical order for indices from 1 to 24 without letters requiring movement, like 'z' and 'j'